grafana/plugin-tools/docusaurus/docs/key-concepts/data-frames.md

 ## Learn more

-For a guide to plugin development with data frames, refer to [Work with data frames](../create-a-plugin/develop-a-plugin/work-with-data-frames.md).
+For a guide to plugin development with data frames, refer to [Create data frames](../how-to-guides/data-source-plugins/create-data-frames).